Inverse decision-making using neural amortized Bayesian actors: Abstract

 \section{Abstract}

 Bayesian observer and actor models have provided normative explanations for many behavioral phenomena in perception, sensorimotor control, and other areas of cognitive science and neuroscience.
-They attribute behavioral variability and biases to different interpretable entities such as perceptual and motor uncertainty, prior beliefs, and behavioral costs.
-However, when extending these models to more complex tasks with continuous actions, solving the Bayesian decision-making problem is often analytically intractable.
-Moreover, inverting such models to perform inference over their parameters given behavioral data is computationally even more difficult.
-Therefore, researchers typically constrain their models to easily tractable components, such as Gaussian distributions or quadratic cost functions, or resort to numerical methods.
-To overcome these limitations, we amortize the Bayesian actor using a neural network trained on a wide range of different parameter settings in an unsupervised fashion.
-Using the pre-trained neural network enables performing gradient-based Bayesian inference of the Bayesian actor model's parameters.
+They attribute behavioral variability and biases to interpretable entities such as perceptual and motor uncertainty, prior beliefs, and behavioral costs.
+However, when extending these models to more naturalistic tasks with continuous actions, solving the Bayesian decision-making problem is often analytically intractable.
+Inverse decision-making, i.e. performing inference over the parameters of such models given behavioral data, is computationally even more difficult.
+Therefore, researchers typically constrain their models to easily tractable components, such as Gaussian distributions or quadratic cost functions, or resort to numerical approximations.
+To overcome these limitations, we amortize the Bayesian actor using a neural network trained on a wide range of parameter settings in an unsupervised fashion.
+Using the pre-trained neural network enables performing efficient gradient-based Bayesian inference of the Bayesian actor model's parameters.
 We show on synthetic data that the inferred posterior distributions are in close alignment with those obtained using analytical solutions where they exist.
 Where no analytical solution is available, we recover posterior distributions close to the ground truth.
-We then show that identifiability problems between priors and costs can arise in more complex cost functions.
-Finally, we apply our method to empirical data and show that it explains systematic individual differences of behavioral patterns.
+We then show how our method allows for principled model comparison and how it can be used to disentangle factors that may lead to unidentifiabilities between priors and costs.
+Finally, we apply our method to empirical data from three sensorimotor tasks and compare model fits with different cost functions to show that it can explain individuals' behavioral patterns.